izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/collect_limit_order.rst

 collect limit order
 ================================

-here, we provide a simple example to fetch limit orders of iZi swap from user's address, and select one of them to collect
+here, we provide a simple example to fetch limit orders of iZiSwap from an user's address, and select one of them to collect

 1. fetch limit orders
 ---------------------